-It is impossible to overestimate the importance of careful training for Indian girls, for with the Indians, as with all other peoples, the home influence is the prevailing one.
+It is impossible to over estimate the importance of careful training for Indian girls, for with the Indians, as with other peoples, the home influence is prevailing the one.
 The labor and expense of educating Indian boys while the girls are left untaught is almost entirely thrown away.
-Of what avail is it that the man be hard-working and industrious, providing by his labor food and clothing for his household, if the wife, unskilled in cookery, unused to the needle, with no habits of order or neatness, makes what might be a cheerful, happy home only a wretched abode of filth and squalor?
-Is it to be wondered at that he succumbs under the burden and is dragged down to the common level?
+Of what avail is it that the man be hard-working and industrious, providing by his labor food and clothing for his household if the wife unskilled in cookery, unused to the needle, with no habits of order or neatness, makes what might be a cheerful, happy home, only a wretched abode of filth and squalor?
+Is it to be wondered at that he succumbs under the burden and is dragged down to the common level ?
 It is the women who cling most tenaciously to heathen rites and superstitions, and perpetuate them by their instructions to the children.
-John Ross, under whose government the Cherokees were for so many years a progressive, prosperous people, attributed the comparative failure of the early educational efforts for that people to the fact that nothing was done for the girls.
+John Ross, under whose government the Cherokees were so many years a progressive, prosperous peo ple, attributed the comparative failure of the early educational offorts for that people to the fact that nothing was done for the girls.
 No real progress was made until girls as well as boys received civilized training.

-Perhaps one reason why the tendency to neglect the girls has been so great in time past, is that the training of girls involves care and responsibility so much greater.
-A boy, in addition to the lessons in the school-room, is taught some one trade; the girl who is to be a good housekeeper must acquire what is equal to several trades.
-She must learn to sew and to cook, to wash and iron, she must learn lessons of neatness, order, and economy, for without a practical knowledge of all these she cannot make a home.
+Perhaps one reason why the tendency to neglect the girls has been so great in the past is that the training of girls involves care and responsibility so much greater.
+A boy, in addition to the lessons in the school room, is taught some one useful trade, the girl who is to be a good housekeeper must acquire what is equal to several trades.
+She must learn to sew and to cook, to wash and iron, she must learn lessons of neatness, order and economy, for without a practical knowledge of all these she cannot make a home.

-The results of the training given our 87 girls are thus far equally satisfactory with the progress of the boys.
+The results of the training given our eighty-seven girls are, thus far, equally satisfactory with the progress of the boys.
 By a regular system of details each girl takes her turn in the different departments of household training.
-They take care of their own and the teachers' rooms, and have hours for practical lessons in the kitchen, dining-room, and laundry.
-In the sewing-room a number of the large girls cut and fit garments, forty-five are expert in running the sewing-machine, and all are taught plain sewing, and especially mending.
+They take care of their own and the teacher's rooms, and have hours for practical lessons in the kitchen, dining room and laundry.
+In the sewing room a number of the large girls cut and fit garments.
+Forty-five are expert in running the sewing machine and all are taught plain sewing and especially mending.
 The task of repairing garments for so large a school is a very heavy one.
-The stockings are darned each week by the smaller girls, whose skill and neatness are unexcelled.
+The stockings are darned each week by the small girls, whose skill and neatness are unexcelled.